JamesSaxon/jamessaxon.github.io/index.md

 I was originally trained as an experimental particle physicist.
 I started working on the [ATLAS experiment](atlas) as a high school student in 2003, and spent many years building electronics, writing firmware, and commissioning large data systems.
-I have worked with large datasets since around 2008.
+I have worked with large datasets since 2009.
 As a graduate student at the University of Pennsylvania, I made [noteworthy](us-atlas) [contributions](atlas-thesis) to the discovery and first measurements of the Higgs Boson